spurs v ipswich town match reports

 Ref. : - - (-)

-26.12.1962 Spurs hit a big Boxing Day win over Ipswich Town at the Lane with a Jimmy Greaves hat-trick helping them on their way.
+26.12.1962 Spurs hit a big Boxing Day win over League Champions Ipswich Town at the Lane with a Jimmy Greaves hat-trick helping them on their way.
 Bobby Smith and Cliff Jones gave Tottenham a 2-0 lead before Greaves took over to complete a 5-0 victory.

 Teams :